-About 6 weeks ago my boyfriend and I had our worst fight ever.
+About a year ago my boyfriend and I had our worst fight ever.
 At that time I wrote From the Muck.
 My business manager challenged me to share From the Muck with an accompanying piece unpacking it.
-This is my 5th attempt to write the companion to that other post.
+It took me 6 weeks and 5 different attempts to write this – the companion to that other post.

 How on earth do I unpack this?